sai8151/ChatApp/README.md

--Social media platform offering free web page hosting and file sharing -Allows users to share various file formats including .mp4, .mp3, .html, .png, .jpg -Users can also create and host their own web pages on the platform
+-Social media platform offering free web page hosting and file sharing <br>
+-Allows users to share various file formats including .mp4, .mp3, .html, .png, .jpg <br>
+-Users can also create and host their own web pages on the platform